In support to the EU’s fight against global warming, the aim of IFORCE (International Forest Resources

 economic and ecological services, especially when confronted with increasing threats, such as climate change.

-the assessment of forest cover changes in tropical regions from Earth Observation data, in relation and with support to
+of forest cover change in tropical regions from Earth Observation data, in relation and with support to

-the Copernicus programme.
-The project focuses on forest degradation and looks at forest regrowth
+the Copernicus program.
+Main emphasis is put on the assessment of forest degradation and forest regrowth

-issues with international (FAO, CIFOR) and national institutional partners in the tropics (national forest
+processes, in collaboration with international (FAO, CIFOR) and national partners in the tropics (national

 forest inventory or REDD+ services).
 New analysis modules are developed to facilitate the estimation of carbon

 emissions from disturbance in tropical forest cover.

 IFORCE is / has been implementing the following projects:

 REDDCopernicus (H2020) aims at the definition of an end-to-end operational system for Core